 Akkal began the hearing by noting that the investigation began after an anonymous tip by a person within the police department was received, which he alleged made the proceedings unlawful and unjust.
 Akkal then requested that the defense be permitted to summon witnesses to present evidence, which the court refused to allow.

-Journalist Taşkın took the floor and stated: “My stories generally cover cultural subjects.
+Taşkın then rose to present her defense statement.
+“My stories generally cover cultural subjects.
 I have never been detained before.
 I only posted news stories on social media.
 What the prosecutor claims to be crimes are the images from those news stories, which belong to other people and were not published in my name.
 I am a journalist, and I have worked in various cities all around Turkey.
 However those stories are not involved in the indictment.”

-Taşkın drew attention to the fact that her meeting with a lawyer in Van was considered as evidence of crime and added: “I met a lawyer in Van, regarding a news story.
+One of the key pieces of evidence against Taşkın is her meeting with a lawyer in Van, something she addressed in her statement.
+“I met a lawyer in Van, regarding a news story.
 How can that be considered as a crime?
 I can cover a story of a child in prison, that is not a crime.
 I am accused because of my journalistic work.
 I was detained because I did my job.
 It is impossible for journalists to keep doing their job under these allegations.”

 Despite Konak’s subsequent request that Taşkın be released from detention, the court ruled to keep Taşkın detained and adjourned the hearing until December 10 2018.

 Updated: December 6 2018